The Paradox of Transparency

 Unconventional Ideas, Issue #1

 Ever since Dalma Systems showed itself to the world we have been very open about our claimed full transparency and our “Zero Bullshit” approach to life in general.
 While the shift to transparency is not something new in the corporate world — plenty of other great companies advocate and practice it — it is still something fairly uncommon and thus causes quite the stir, as evidenced by the many encouragement and sympathy messages that we’ve been receiving.
-We are of course happy to be on the receiving end of such enthusiastic encouragement, but at another level it is unfortunate because we do believe transparency should be the norm, rather than the exception, to every company.
+We are of course happy to be on the receiving end of such enthusiastic encouragement, but on another level it is unfortunate because we do believe transparency should be the norm, rather than the exception, to every company.
 That’s the nice part.
 The not-so-nice part is that transparency is not as black and white as we would like, not even at Dalma.
 Full transparency isn’t (can’t be) “full”, and discussing this issue openly is precisely what makes us transparent — i.e. we are transparent about our transparency and our opacity alike (wait, what?).
 Here lies the paradox.

 Transparency at Dalma comes in several forms: disclosure of company data (including financials), sociocratic governance methods, wholeness (e.g. open discussion and exposition of otherwise sensitive topics, both personal and professional) and, of course, our no-bullshit approach to things.
 Being no-bullshit means we don’t fall to the temptation of being dogmatic about anything nor do we try to be overly optimistic or too sure of ourselves.
 It means, then, that while we strive for full transparency, we are not ashamed to acknowledge that “full transparency” doesn’t exist.
 There, we said it.
 Due to several reasons, an organization simply can’t and shouldn’t approach transparency from an all-or-nothing perspective.
 As such, we much more prefer to think along the lines of “being fully open about the topics we are transparent about, and the ones we choose and/or have to be less transparent about.
 Now before you call us a fraud and we lose you forever, please allow us to elaborate on the matter through three distinct perspectives.